thisisobate/kyverno-website/src/content/docs/policies/other/imagepullpolicy-always/imagepullpolicy-always.md

   validationFailureAction: Audit
   background: true
   rules:
     - name: imagepullpolicy-always
       match:
         any:
           - resources:
               kinds:
                 - Pod
       validate:
         message: >-
           The imagePullPolicy must be set to `Always` when the tag `latest` is used.
         pattern:
           spec:
             containers:
-          - (image): "*:latest | !*:*"
+              - (image): '*:latest | !*:*'
-            imagePullPolicy: "Always"
+                imagePullPolicy: 'Always'
 ```